 Please feel free to contact me, my door is always open.
 Click here to email Rabbi Halevy.

-I was born in Calcutta, India, the youngest of ten children.
-I met my wife, Daisy (z”l), there, and had my first daughter before we moved to Los Angeles where part of my family had moved after leaving India.
-Once here, I began tutoring children and helping to build up the Iraqi Jewish community.
-I participated in the bringing together and building of the community, both physically and spiritually.
-My goal, throughout those years. was to preserve and continue the unique traditions of Baghdadi Jewry.
-In addition to my work with Kahal, I also was a teacher and administrator for Harkham Hillel Academy for forty years.
+Hazan Ezra was born in Calcutta, India, the youngest of ten children.
+He met his wife, Daisy, z”l, there, and had their first daughter before they moved to Los Angeles where part of his family had moved after leaving India.
+Once here, he began tutoring children and helping to build up the Iraqi Jewish community.
+He participated in the bringing together and building of the community, both physically and spiritually.
+His goal, throughout those years, was to preserve and continue the unique traditions of Baghdadi Jewry.
+In addition to his work with Kahal, he also was a teacher and administrator for Harkham Hillel Academy for forty years.

 I was born and raised in Bombay, India.
 Spent four years in Israel at the Technion in Haifa and then moved to Los Angeles where I graduated from CSUN School of Engineering.
 Went to Kahal Joseph one cold, dark, Selihot morning and never left.
 Kahal Joseph is also where I met my wife who spent most of her time in Shul running after our three children.